 The short-text questions in our Premium quizzes are auto-marked using an artificially-intelligent algorithm that can match the mark a human moderator would give at least 80% of the time.
 When a student challenges the mark the algorithm assigns, you should look at the individual student's response and form your own judgement.

-Find the responses listed at Assignments->Results->Short text responses
+Find the responses listed at Assignments Tab->Results->Short text responses

 Long (8-mark) questions

-Long-text assessments are delivered as whole-class activities with formative peer assessment, lasting 25 minutes each.
-They use are Structured Peer Assessment module.
+Long-text assessments are delivered as whole-class activities with formative peer assessment, normally lasting 30 minutes each.
+They use our Structured Peer Assessment module.
 Note that once started, SPAs cannot be finished early.
 You can however adjust the timing up until the moment you start the exercise.

 This course was created by:

 Assessment of understanding of the OCT Computer Systems Unit Memory Storage Wired and wireless networks Network topology, protocols and layers System Security System Software Ethical, legal cultural and environmental concerns

 This course is designed to ensure all the exam words and lists have been learned.
 It should be set after students have researched an area of the course themselves (eg by watching Craig and Dave videos) It does not cover understanding of the terms The tests consist of 10 questions from a larger databank so will not be the same each time it is attempted.
 Students should be score 100% very quickly.